 Asker, 10 March 2020

-Thames Water owns and operates Basingstoke Sewage Treatment Works, one of the most innovative and sustainable works in the UK.
-Basingstoke’s previous conventional digestion treatment process was upgraded in 2017/18 with a new purpose built brown-field sludge stream, built around thermal hydrolysis (CambiTHP®) followed by mesophilic anaerobic digestion and dewatering.
-Pre-treatment of sludge produces higher biogas yield, allows increased loading into the digesters and produces a high quality and highly sought after biosolids after dewatering.
-Dewatering liquors go to a state-of-the-art Anammox process treating the high strength ammonia liquors using smarter process and lower energy before returning the treated liquors to the wastewater treatment plant.
+Thames Water owns and operates Basingstoke Sewage Treatment Works, one of the UK's most innovative and sustainable works.
+Basingstoke’s previous conventional digestion treatment process got upgraded in 2017/18 with a new purpose-built brown-field sludge stream built around thermal hydrolysis (CambiTHP) followed by mesophilic anaerobic digestion and dewatering.
+Pre-treatment of sludge produces higher biogas yield, allows increased loading into the digesters and produces high quality and highly sought after biosolids after dewatering.
+Dewatering liquors go to a state-of-the-art Anammox process treating the high strength ammonia liquors using a smarter process and lower energy before returning the treated liquors to the wastewater treatment plant.

 The award sets Basingstoke as an example of innovation and sustainable biosolids treatment for the industry.

 WEX Global – the Water & Energy Exchange, is an annual is summit which places business meetings at its heart.
 This year, the event hosted more than 80 speakers, from 40+ countries, debating on issues related to “Delivering Smart Circular Solutions for a more Sustainable World.
 WEX Global Awards promote an innovative future in the industry and will demonstrate excellence through outstanding achievement in relation to innovation, sustainability, efficiency and collaboration.